StudyClubForSplunk/conf23/Part1_Installing_Splunk.md

 ```
 cp splunk-9.0.5-e9494146ae5c-Linux-x86_64.tgz /tmp
 ```
-### navigate to /tmp foler and expand out the compressed installer file to /opt/
+### navigate to /tmp foler and upack out the compressed installer files to /opt/
 ### This will create a subfoler named splunk and place all files there (/opt/splunk/)
 ```
 cd /tmp